The SWAN Forum is governed by its Executive Council and Management Team.

 Shirley Ben-Dak, VP Strategy & Innovation

-Shirley joined SWAN in 2016 to lead the organisation’s marketing and innovation activities, helping to expand SWAN’s regional and global presence.
-Shirley is a smart city and international development consultant, previously serving as the Head of Global Initiatives at S.U.iT.S, Smarter Urban & IT Strategies, a private urban integrator founded to promote smart urbanisation & civic smartness in Israel and across developing and emerging markets.
-Before joining SWAN, Shirley completed an MSc. degree in Sustainability Management from Columbia University, where she focused on water resource management and sustainable cities.
+Shirley is currently on maternity leave.
+She joined SWAN in 2016 to lead the organisation’s marketing and innovation activities, helping to expand SWAN’s regional and global presence.
+Shirley is a smart city and international development consultant, previously serving as the Head of Global Initiatives at S.U.iT.S, Smarter Urban & IT Strategies, a private urban integrator founded to promote smart urbanisation & civic smartness.
+Before joining SWAN, Shirley completed an MSc. in Sustainability Management from Columbia University, where she focused on water resource management and sustainable cities.

 Jen Rodaway, Financial Controller